ccz181078/Coq-BB5/readme.md

 #### Note:

 - BB is S (max steps to halt) instead of Σ (max amount of nonzero symbols on the halting tape).
-- Due to a minor difference of the definition of "max steps to halt", the theorem proved in `BB52Theorem.v` is written as BB(5)=47,176,870-1.

 Most other files are from BusyCoq ([busycoq/verify at master · meithecatte/busycoq (github.com)](https://github.com/meithecatte/busycoq/tree/master/verify)).
 They provided the nonhalt proof of 12 non-trivial TMs.
 This part is not described in this document.